-Before the first week of the seminar, we ask that you:
+Before the virtual and the first in-person week of the seminar, we ask that you:

 - 1. Skim this syllabus. - 2.
-Review the Week 1 portion of the syllabus and read the recommended readings. - 3.
-Spend some time thinking about the Week 1 discussion questions and considering what experiences from your work you might share in discussion groups. - 4.
+Review the virtual and in-person sessions of the syllabus and read the recommended readings. - 3.
+Spend some time thinking about the in-person discussion questions and considering what experiences from your work you might share in discussion groups. - 4.
 Be ready to participate in discussion groups and learn from other participants.